githubtraining/training-manual/github_for_developers-facilitator-manual.md

 After you have installed an editor, confirm you can open it from the command line.

-> If you are working on a Mac, you will need to Install Shell Commands from the Atom menu, this happens as part of the installation process for Windows.
+If you are working on a Mac, you will need to Install Shell Commands from the Atom menu, this happens as part of the installation process for Windows.
+{: .note}

 If installed properly, the following command will open the Atom text editor: